arrectis/retrobator/README.md

   This means marking a frame before and frame after the example event occured.
 - Discover the event and label it appropriately.

-### What tile labels? ###
+### What are tile labels? ###
 Graphics are made up of squares of pixels called 'tiles'.
 Together, these tiles form things like enemies, items, characters, etc.
+Using Retrobator, you can highlight and group tiles you see in-game.

+Thus far, tabelled tiles have a couple of uses:
+- Marking tiles as 'Opaque', so that custom backgrounds do not bleed through.
-By highlighting and labelling groups of tiles you see in-game, you can provide the AI assistant with knowledge of what is showing on screen during an event.
-Tile groups may provide further uses as Retrobator's feature set grows.
+- Providing the AI assistant knowledge of what is showing on screen when an event occurs.

 The procedure for labelling tiles is fairly straightforward:
-- Load up a game.
+- Open a game.
-- In game, find some graphics you want to label.
+- While playing, find some graphics you want to label.
 - Select 'Tile Labels' in the main menu.
 - Using a mouse, select and highlight the thing you want to label, including all of its tiles.
-- Right-click to group the tiles into a 'tile group'.
+- Right-click on the highlight to group the tiles into a 'tile group'.
-- Label the tile group with the name of it (duplicate names are allowed.)
+- Optionally label the tile group with the name of it (duplicate names are allowed) or set other flags.

 ### What kinds of things can be imported and exported to/from Retrobator? ###
-- Transformations (Backgrounds)
-- Labels (Tile groups, events)
+- Custom backgrounds (game-specific)
+- Tile labels, event labels (game-specific)
 - Mods (AI providers, etc.)

-Transformations and labels are game-specific, whereas mods may apply to any/all games.
+A _package_ can contain any number of the above items, and can be embedded in a .png or .zip file.
+See the [supplemental](#downloads) package as an example.

 ### How do mods work? ###
-Mods are simply C# code files that are compiled and cached at runtime.
-These mods can provide services that interact with Retrobator at the application level or on a per-game basis.
+Mods are simply C# code files that are compiled and cached at runtime that interact with Retrobator.
 The mod API is evolving, and is not yet documented.

+Before enabling any mods, be sure to inspect the code and confirm that they are safe to use.

-### I found an issue, I have a suggestion.
+### I found an issue or I have a suggestion.
 How do I forward it to your brain? ###
 See [Issues](https://github.com/arrectis/retrobator-home/issues).